AUTOMATIC1111/stable-diffusion-webui/Features.md

 The picture at the top was made with the prompt:

-`Official portrait of a smiling world war ii general, [male:female:0.99], cheerful, happy, detailed face, 20th century, highly detailed, cinematic lighting, digital art painting by Greg Rutkowski's
+`Official portrait of a smiling world war ii general, [male:female:0.99], cheerful, happy, detailed face, 20th century, highly detailed, cinematic lighting, digital art painting by Greg Rutkowski`

 And the number 0.99 is replaced with whatever you see in column labels on the image.